 Hypothesis: Our plots will follow the trend of the 1999 HBEF wollastonite addition, but the trend will be more pronounced in older, less fertile stands, as the CaSi03 addition will bolster plants’ ability to retain moisture.
 Soil moisture will decrease more in older, nutrient poor stands, as the calcium addition will bolster plants' ability to retain moisture and it is limited mostly in older, nutrient poor stands.

 Methods: In the calcium and control plots, soil moisture data will be collected using EC-5 soil moisture probes which measure volumetric water content at various depths.
 These probes will be connected to Decagon Em50 data loggers.
 There is a data logger in the calcium and control plots of all 6 stands being tested (C1, C6, C8, HBOCa, JBM, JBO).
-Each data logger is be connected to three EC-5 probes at depths of 10cm, 30cm and 50cm.
+Each data logger is connected to three EC-5 probes at depths of 10cm, 30cm and 50cm.
 The probes are inserted with the flight side perpendicular to the surface of the soil to minimize the effects on downward water movement.
 The logger runs on 5 AA batteries and can run on its own without the change of batteries for up to three years.
 It has 1MB of memory, which equals about 36,000 data scans.
 As it has been for the last two years, soil moisture data will be collected by the Em50 data logger every 15 minutes.

 While the focus of the study is mainly the wollastonite addition, since we also have experimental nitrogen (N), phosphorus (P) and nitrogen plus phosphorus (N+P) plots, we will be testing soil moisture in all of the Bartlett C8 plots, in order to see how the other fertilization plots compare to the calcium and control plots.
 The methods for the nitrogen (N), phosphorus (P) and nitrogen plus phosphorus (N+P) plots will be entirely the same, except we will be using ECHO Smart Sensor soil moisture probes instead of EC-5 probes.
 The ECHO Smart Sensor probes will be connected to HOBO data loggers.
 Unlike the calcium and control plots, the nitrogen and phosphorous plots do not have backlogged data from past years, so the data collected cannot be compared to past years or seasons and will be entirely new.

-Analysis: Data will be collected from the loggers weekly all summer, and each calcium plot will be compared with its corresponding control plot, and in the case of C8, it will be compared to the N, P and N+P plots as well..
+Analysis: Data will be collected from the loggers weekly all summer, and each calcium plot will be compared with its corresponding control plot, and in the case of C8, it will be compared to the N, P and N+P plots as well.
 Once evapotranspiration differences have been determined between our experimental plots for each individual stand, they can all be compared to shed light on differences between young and old, nutrient poor and more nutrient rich.
-Dependent on the availability of data already collected with the loggers, it may be possible to look at the differences in soil moisture between seasons, as summer would be give the most telling results for evapotranspiration of most of the trees in the plots, but winter would give insight into the response of conifers which are productive year round.
+Dependent on the availability of data already collected with the loggers, it may be possible to look at the differences in soil moisture between seasons, as summer would give the most telling results for evapotranspiration of most of the trees in the plots, but winter would give insight into the response of conifers which are productive year round.